 A study conducted by Volta and colleagues reported that supportive parenteral treatment, including fluid therapy and H2-receptor blockers, resulted in clinical improvement in a Chartreux cat affected by Polycystic Kidney Disease; however, the study did not provide data regarding long-term outcomes (Volta et al., 2010).
 Similarly, Nivy and co-workers observed short-term clinical improvement in PKD-affected cats following intracystic administration of Enrofloxacin, although recurrent episodes of acute kidney injury were later documented, illustrating the challenges of treating infections in kidneys with structural abnormalities (Nivy et al., 2015).
 In the present case, the normalization of azotemia despite the continued presence of renal cysts indicates that renal function may recover once post-renal obstruction is effectively relieved.
 A similar observation was described in a case involving feline idiopathic cystitis and uroabdomen associated with PKD, where renal parameters returned to normal following appropriate therapeutic management (Chandran et al., 2024).

 Ultrasonographic examination continues to be regarded as the most sensitive non-invasive diagnostic modality for detecting PKD in cats (Debruyn et al., 2012), while also assisting in the identification of associated complications such as urinary tract obstruction.
 Additionally, PKD in felines has occasionally been reported alongside renal tumors, including lymphoma and renal cell carcinoma (Podell et al., 1992; Adams et al., 2018).
 Accordingly, future investigations should aim to further elucidate the underlying pathological mechanisms of PKD in feline patients with emphasis on identifying the factors that precipitate the transition from subclinical disease to overt clinical manifestations including the mechanisms responsible for progressive elevations in serum creatinine.
-Additionally, research is warranted to better understand the capacity for recovery following acute renal insults in kidneys that are structurally altered by cystic degeneration and determining the minimum proportion of functional nephrons required to sustain adequate physiological renal function in cats affected by PKD.
+Additionally, research is warranted to better understand the capacity for recovery following acute renal insults in kidneys that are structurally altered by cystic degeneration and to determine the minimum proportion of functional nephrons required to sustain adequate physiological renal function in cats affected by PKD.
 Such insights may contribute significantly to improving prognostic assessment and therapeutic strategies.

 Conclusions